-I have worked on more that 60 albums over the last twelve years.
+I have worked on more than 75 albums over the last fifteen years.
 Having produced and mixed artists globally in Canada, USA, France, Belgium and Switzerland, I’ve gained substantial experience in diverse musical genres, making online production and mixing second nature.
 I work out of my recording studio near Montreal, Canada.

 With so many online mixing services available, artists choose to work with me because of the personal connection they receive in my partnership.
 It sets the platform for a stronger finished product and better experience.

 Beyond my tenure of experience as a mixing engineer and music producer, I am an artist as well, giving me a sensitivity to the artist’s demands for their desired sound.
 My goal is to bring the artist’s music to the next professional level.
 Whether you are seeking to create a song demo, indie release or major label record, I’m your partner to provide a personalized, professional recording.